Merv Toms

 John Mervin Toms (23 January 1909 – 8 October 1971) was an Australian politician who was a Labor Party member of the Legislative Assembly of Western Australia from 1956 to 1971.
 He was appointed Speaker of the Legislative Assembly in July 1971, but served only a few months before dying in office.

 Early life

 Toms was born in Boulder, Western Australia, to Lucy (née Kent) and John Pryor Toms.
 He moved to Perth during his childhood, attending Midland High School.
 Toms left school at the age of 15, initially working as a labourer and later as a carpenter and joiner.
 He married Winifred Ann Jenkinson in 1933, with whom he had three children.
 Toms was elected to the Bayswater Road Board in April 1944, and would serve on the council until May 1971, including as chairman from 1951 to 1956.
-He was recognised as an Honourary Freeman of the City in December 1971 due to his service on the board, and has the Mertome Village aged care complex named after him.
+He was recognised as an Honorary Freeman of the City in December 1971 due to his service on the board, and has the Mertome Village aged care complex named after him.
 He was also prominent in the Building Workers' Industrial Union, a forerunner of the CFMEU.